 What is an unplugged wedding and why it matters

-This simply means that all wedding guests without exceptions (including Uncle Bob) are asked to leave their phones, cameras, tablets and electronic devices in their cars, or at the very least, switched off and in their pockets.
+This simply means that all wedding guests without exceptions (including Uncle Bob and Auntie Sue) are asked to leave their phones, cameras, tablets and electronic devices in their cars, or at the very least, switched off and in their pockets.

 The benefits of this approach cannot be exaggerated.
 Firstly, your professional wedding photos are going to look so much better without all those limbs, mobile phones and bright iPad covers protruding into the frame at key moments.

-As a couple, you will be able to spend more time with guests and family in genuine personal exchanges, rather than constantly having to smile the whole day as every guest attempts to get a photo of you, and then spend 10 minutes buried in their devices posting it social media.
+As a couple, you will be able to spend more time with guests and family in genuine personal exchanges, rather than constantly having to smile the whole day as every guest attempts to get a photo of you, and then devote their attention to posting it on social media.

 It was a sight to behold.
-These two middle aged men pacing around the ceremony room both trying to get the best angle on photos during the ceremony.
-From what I could tell, they missed the entire ceremony, and many of my photos had them walking through the frames in the background which looked ridiculous, which I still had to deliver, because they were critical moments like the exchange of rings etc.
+These two middle aged men jostling for the best angle on photos during the ceremony.
+They emotionally missed the entire ceremony, and many of my photos had them walking through the frames in the background which looked ridiculous, which I still had to deliver, because they were critical moments like the exchange of rings etc.

-Camera phones are getting better and better, but there is one thing they are still not great at in 2018 and that is low light.
-They compensate for this by automatically lowering the shutter speed, and increasing the sensitivity.
-This means that camera phone photos indoors in particular are often blurry and lack sharpness and colour due to the high automatic ISO.
+Camera phones are getting better and better, but there is one thing they are still not great at despite what the manufacturers claim and that is low light.
+They compensate for this by automatically lowering the shutter speed, and increasing the gain (sensitivity).
+This means that camera phone photos indoors in particular are often blurry and lack sharpness and colour due to the high automatic settings.

-The professional wedding photographer will be able to carefully move around the scene and get into the best position, often with the focus point being on the brides eyes, whereas this is just not possible for other guests without long lenses.
+A professional wedding photographer will be able to carefully and quietly move around the scene and get into the best position, often with the focus point being on the eyes of the Bride and Groom, whereas this is just not possible for other guests without longer lenses and less accurate focusing.

-I was shooting a wedding recently where even the celebrant couldn’t resist getting in on the action.
-She did apologise immediately afterwards, but it was just another example of what wedding photographer are up against competing with digital devices.
+I was shooting a wedding recently where even the celebrant couldn’t resist getting in on the action by taking photos during the signing stage.
+It was just another example of what wedding photographers are up against competing with digital devices everywhere.

 The other problem that I face as a photographer throughout the day is that you will never really know where to look with so many cameras and phones pointed at you.
 Insisting on an unplugged wedding ensures the most authentic expressions for everybody, throughout the day.